-5 Most Effective Trout Fishing Rigs That Top Guides Use
+6 Most Effective Trout Fishing Rigs That Top Guides Use

-I’m going to share with you five of the most effective trout fishing rigs that top trout guides use to ensure their clients catch the most trout possible when fishing with bait.
-I’ve included my most effective rigs for trout fishing in still-water lakes, ponds, and reservoirs, as well as the best trout rigs for rivers.
+I’m going to share six of the most effective trout fishing rigs that top trout guides and I use to ensure our clients catch the most trout possible when fishing with bait.

 I’ll also shed light on common trout fishing rig mistakes that prevent anglers from catching trout, which are mistakes they don’t even realize they are making.
-If you’re making these same easy-to-fix mistakes then the chances are, you’re missing out on catching trout.
+If you’re making these same easy-to-fix mistakes, then the chances are, you’re missing out on catching trout.

 The Trout Fishing Rig